NHSDigital/az-backup/.github/pull_request_template.md

 ## Reminder

-- [ ] If merging into main the PR will be squash merged with [a commit message that adheres to the semantic release format](https://github.com/semantic-release/semantic-release/tree/master?tab=readme-ov-file#commit-message-format)
+🔲 If merging into main, I'm aware that the PR will be squash merged with [a commit message that adheres to the semantic release format](https://github.com/semantic-release/semantic-release/tree/master?tab=readme-ov-file#commit-message-format)

 ## Additional Information